 1. Market Square/Fish Market

-Today, its comprised mostly of street food restaurants set up for tourists so the prices have risen considerably.
-That being said the food is still absolutely amazing and well worth a try.
+Today, its comprised mostly of street food stalls set up for tourists so the prices have risen considerably.
+That being said the food is still really good and well worth a try.

 Address: Torget 5, 5014 Bergen, Norway